Becoming a Dental Assistant in Austin, Texas

 - Austin Dental Assistant Academy, Austin.
 After 12 weeks of hands-on training, students will complete a 40-hour externship in a local dental office.
 The program includes an online radiology course, required to achieve the RDA designation.
 The school also offers career assistance, including placement leads, help writing cover letters and interview tips and techniques

-- Austin Dental Assistant School, Austin and Round Rock.
-This school has three campuses, one each in north and south Austin and a third in Round Rock.
-Instruction takes place in dental offices, and classes are held Fridays and Saturdays.
+- RDA Training Academy.
+This school is approved by the Texas Workforce Commission and offers training in a working dental office.
 As long as you’ve completed high school or have your GED, you can complete the dental assistant program in as little as 12 weeks.

 Career Outlook and Salary Expectations